When an unwanted memory intrudes on the mind, it is a natural human reaction to want to block it out.

-Neuroimaging studies have observed which brain systems are involved in deliberate forgetting, and studies have shown that it is possible for people deliberately to block memories from consciousness.
+Neuroimaging studies have observed which brain systems play a part in deliberate forgetting, and studies have shown that it is possible for people deliberately to block memories from consciousness.

 How do memories form?

-Unwanted memories can lead to fear and anxiety.
+Some memories can lead to fears and phobias.

-For a memory to be stored in a person's mind, proteins stimulate the brains cells to grow and form new connections.
+For a person's mind to store a memory, proteins stimulate the brains cells to grow and form new connections.

-It was long thought that the older the memory, the more fixed it is, but this is not necessarily true.
+For a long time, people thought that the older the memory, the more fixed it is, but this is not necessarily true.

 Even long-term memories are not stable.